Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Throw Infected Remove"			"1"

+			// The amount of Witches the Mutant Tank can throw at any given time.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 25
+			"Throw Witch Amount"			"3"

 			// The Mutant Tank's thrown Witch causes this much damage per hit.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".